aws/aws-cdk/packages/@aws-cdk/aws-iotevents/README.md

 });
 ```

 You can set actions to the `onEnter` event.
-It is caused if `condition` is evaluated to `TRUE`.
+It is performed if `condition` is evaluated to `TRUE`.
-If you omit `condition`, actions is caused on every enter events of the state.
+If you omit `condition`, actions is performed on every enter events of the state.
 For more information, see [supported actions](https://docs.aws.amazon.com/iotevents/latest/developerguide/iotevents-supported-actions.html).

 ```ts